Lucasmaia435/hexcore/README.md

 ### Handling Events

-Use `listen` method to create a `StreamSubscription` to handle the events that have been subscribed.
+Use `listen` method to create a `StreamSubscription` to handle the events that has been subscribed.

 ```dart
 hexcoreSocket.listen((event){